 For this tutorial we used 6″ x 9″ and 6″ x 6″ pavers but you can use any type of pavers you want as long as you calculate the depth of them.
 Because you need to add in gravel and sand which takes up some of the space.

 This means that they need to be weatherproof, sturdy, and withstand constant foot traffic.
 But the process of creating this paved area isn’t as difficult as contractors make it out to be.
-Anyone can learn how to lay pavers.

 Step 1: Mark Your Area

 The first thing that you want to do is mark your area.
 You can make the area any size that you want.
-But before you start digging, it’s important to know how much materials you need so mark out where you want the pavers to be.
+But before you start digging, it’s important to know how much materials you need to mark out where you want the pavers to be.

 For a standard walkway, 36-inches is good, but you can go up to 48-inches for a more comfortable walkway.
 Just don’t go much less than 32-inches or visitors won’t feel comfortable walking, especially with children beside them.